quixio/quix-streams/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-If you want to participate more in-depth in extending the code base, reach out to us on [The Stream]((https://quix.io/slack-invite)) community.
+If you want to participate more in-depth, for example, extending the code base, reach out to us on [The Stream](https://quix.io/slack-invite) community.
 We'll show you the current architecture and you can suggest changes.

 ## Create an issue

-We love receiving contributions to this project.
-If you're new to Open Source, contributing can be a great way to give back to a project.
-We strive to be a welcoming and friendly OSS project.
 Before making significant contributions to this project, consider outlining your solution first.
 You can do this by [generating an issue](/issues) in the form of a bug report or a feature request.

 Issues should be used to report problems with the library, request a new feature, or to discuss potential changes before a PR is created.
 When you create a new Issue, a template will be loaded that will guide you through collecting and providing the information we need to investigate.